-Improved nowcasts beyond a few 10's of minutes require predicting storm initiation, growth and decay.
-Expert systems have only shown improved skill during the first hour over extrapolation by predicting storm initiation, growth and decay when the location of boundary layer convergence lines are included (Roberts et. al 2012).
-Current observational networks primarily designed for synoptic forecasting generally cannot provide the environmental conditions with the temporal and spatial resolution required by nowcasting.
-As an alternative, analyses from NWP models are often used to supply atmospheric stability conditions and the location of large scale convergence zones important for convective initiation.
-The detection of mesoscale boundary laver convergence lines is essential to determining the specific location of convective initiation.
+with the temporal and spatial resolution required by nowcasting.
+As an alternative, analyses from NWP models are often used to supply atmospheric stability conditions and the location of large-scale convergence zones important for convective initiation.
+The detection of mesoscale boundary layer convergence lines is essential to determining the specific location of convective initiation.
 Although areas of boundary layer convergence are often evident in radar data as thin lines in clear-air radar reflectivity and convergence lines in Doppler velocity, it is not straightforward to automatically detect these areas and the clear-air coverage is often limited to within 50-70 km or so from the radar.
 Using a large set of predictor fields and manually inserting the location of boundary layer convergence lines in NCAR's AutoNowcaster (ANC) (Mueller et al. 1993), Wilson et al. (2004) demonstrated an ability to predict storm initiation up to one hour in advance.
 The ANC system uses fuzzy logic5 to combine predictor fields that reflect the atmospheric environmental conditions and boundary layer forcing based on observations and numerical models.
-Active research is being conducted to show the inadequacy of the current operational models to provide accurate high-resolution information of the atmospheric stability, such as CAPE (Convective Available Potential Energy), CIN (Convective INhabition), and humidity, for the nowcasting application.
-Research is also being conducted to determine if ANC nowcasts of storm initiation, growth and decay can be improved utilizing analyses of high resolution boundary layer convergence and vertical motion obtained from a 4DVARbased technique that assimilates Doppler radar data on a 15 min update cycle (Sun et al. 2010).
+Active research is being conducted to show the inadequacy of the current operational models to provide accurate high-resolution information of the atmospheric stability, such as convective available potential energy (CAPE), convective inhibition (CIN), and humidity, for the nowcasting application.
+Research is also being conducted to determine if ANC nowcasts of storm initiation, growth, and decay can be improved utilizing analyses of high-resolution boundary layer convergence and vertical motion obtained from a four-dimensional variational data assimilation (4D-Var)-based technique that assimilates Doppler radar data on a 15-min update cycle (Sun et al. 2010).